 20-21 October 2017

-ENLIGHTEN Bury is a sound and light festival that brought together a stellar programme of world premieres, award winning artworks and international musicians.
+ENLIGHTEN Bury is a sound and light festival that brought together a stellar programme of world premieres, award winning artworks and international musicians that turned the whole town into a lab of light and sound experimentation as part of the ENLIGHT project supported by the culture programme of the European Union.

 ENLIGHTEN Bury was attended by deputy leader of the Labour party and shadow secretary for digital/culture/media/sport, MP Tom Watson.
 Mr Watson proclaimed that ENLIGHTEN Bury is "Something really incredibly special and I hope people get to enjoy it and participate in it because there’s not many places in the country that can do something like that.
 I’m looking at arts policy and provision of arts and I would say that this is top notch, premier league, culture provision."